Skip to main content

 B.A., Boise State University

-Emily Fritchman-Mahaney is an Idaho native, born and raised in Southeast Boise near the Boise State University campus.
-Though she has spent much of her life traveling, Boise has always been home – and she is happy to be back in the History Department!
+Emily Fritchman-Mahaney is a fifth-generation Boisean, born and raised in Southeast Boise near the Boise State University campus.
+Her family home, the 1892 Joseph Chitwood House – a vernacular Queen Anne – stoked her passion for local history and preservation from a young age.
+She is happy to be back in the History Department!

-After completing her B.A. in History from Boise State, Fritchman-Mahaney completed the Master of Applied Historical Research program in 2020.
+After completing her B.A. in History and English minor through the Honors College, Fritchman-Mahaney completed the Master of Applied Historical Research program in 2020.
 Her research project, titled: “Finding Common Purpose: A History of Community Activism in Boise, Idaho” focused on the evolution of city neighborhood organizations in Boise, particularly as they relate to urban development, environmental conservation, and historic preservation.
-During her time as a student and professional, she has worked for all levels of the local and federal government, including the Idaho State Historic Preservation Office, the City of Boise, the Old Idaho Penitentiary, the National Park Service, Boise State University’s School of Public Service, and Preservation Idaho.
 After graduation, Fritchman-Mahaney opened her own historical consulting business, conducting oral histories, creating walking tours, designing exhibits, and completing historical research for both public and private entities.
+During her time as a student and professional, she has collaborated with several agencies, including the Idaho State Historic Preservation Office, the Old Idaho Penitentiary, the National Park Service, and Preservation Idaho.

 Contact